 Documentation

 The HR Department and each Health and Safety Committee of every workplace shall maintain a record history of accidents, injuries, emergencies, environmental damages and similar cases.
-Retention of these records shall be for a period of five (5) years.

 A Personnel Accident Report Form shall be prepared by the Designated Safety Officer of the work place in cases of accidents resulting to personnel injuries.
 Moreover, accidents resulting to damage to Company properties shall be properly documented through a Property Incident Report Form.